 \subsection{Implementation Details for the Lotka-Volterra Example}

-We adopt wider networks for the Lotka-Volterra example given the challenge of learning from higher dimension of the covariates $(q=402)$.
-For \Cref{alg:WGAN} (under the original uniform prior), we use ReLU neural networks with $L-1=3$ hidden layers with $(256,256,128)$ units from bottom to top for both the generator and the critic functions.
-We generate $T=1\,000\,000$ pairs of $(X_i, \theta_i)$ for the vanilla B-GAN, and the networks are trained with a batch size $B=12\, 800$ for $1\,000$ epochs.
+For the Lotka-Volterra example, we adopt the 9-dimensional summary statistics used in \citet{papamakarios2016fast}.
+For \Cref{alg:WGAN}, we use ReLU neural networks with $L-1=3$ hidden layers with $(128,128,128)$ units from bottom to top for both the generator and the critic functions.
+We generate $T=1\,000\,000$ pairs of $(X_i, \theta_i)$ for the vanilla B-GAN, and the networks are trained with a batch size $B=12\, 80$ for $1\,000$ epochs.
 We adopt the same $n_\text{critic}, \lambda, \text{lr}_g =\text{lr}_c$ as the Gaussian example in \Cref{sec:implementation_toy}.

 For learning from the adjusted prior $\wt\pi(\theta)=\pi_{\wh g}(\theta\C X_0)$ where $\wh g$ was obtained from \Cref{alg:WGAN}, we choose shallower networks with $L-1=2$ hidden layers and $W=256$ hidden units in each layer.
-We generate $T=50\,000$ samples for local enhancements and use a batch size $B=1\,280$ for training.
-For the VB variant (B-GAN-VB in \Cref{alg:WGAN-VB}), we initialize the generator at $g_{\wh\b}$ and the critic at $f_{\wh \bomega}$ returned from B-GAN-2S in \Cref{alg:WGAN-RL}.
+We generate $T=50\,000$ samples for local enhancements and use a batch size $B=1\,280$ and $1000$ epochs for training.
+For the VB variant (B-GAN-VB in \Cref{alg:WGAN-VB}), we use the same network architecture and training configuration as B-GAN-RL.
+We set the weights of the VB loss to be $0.2$.